Alpha Delta Phi: Cornell University chapter

 In 1877, the Cornell University chapter's alumni group built its first house for the undergraduates, which has been described as the "first house in America built solely for fraternity use."
-The chapter has since moved to a different location on campus - into a house designed by John Russell Pope - but the original chapter house, designed and built by William Henry Miller, still stands.
+It was designed by William Henry Miller.
+The chapter has since moved to 777 Stewart Avenue into a house designed by John Russell Pope.

 University of Illinois chapter

 The University of Illinois Urbana-Champaign chapter house in June 2010; the house was demolished in 2018.

 The original chapter house at the University of Illinois Urbana-Champaign was built in 1924 and 1925 for the fraternity.
 This three-story Tudor Revival style chapter house was designed by architect Ralph W. Varney, an Alpha Delta Phi brother.
 The building was added to the National Register of Historic Places on May 21, 1990.
 The house was demolished in 2018.

 University of Michigan chapter

 The University of Michigan chapter house, known as Stone House, was the first fraternity house built on the campus.
 It was erected in 1883 and continued to house the brothers of the Alpha Delta Phi until the current house was constructed on the same site in 1910.